Last updated on June 17th, 2020 at 10:20 am

 Amazing interview, thanks for your time Tomislav Perko!

 Great story from Tomislav, 6 years traveling around the world with almost no money.
 Hitchhiking, couchsurfing and Busking while traveling.
 Sleeping under a truck in Mozambique.
 Traveling the world with $10 per day.
 Now, he is talking about his travels experiences.
 Who knows, maybe Tomislav will visit your city soon!

 Want to know more about Tomislav Perko?
 You can his website to find out about his journey.
-Follow him on Facebook to get all latest news about him.

 If you want to know more about hitchhiking, check this full guide.